A very long day in the saddle. That was our goal for Father’s Day.

-The tour was with a total of 340km the longest route that we have ever ridden so far in one day.
+The tour was with a total of 340km, the longest route that we have ever ridden so far in one day.

 It is five AM in the morning.
-It is slowly getting bright, it is drizzling and the temperature is about 8° celsius.
-We both slept really bad and despite lots of coffee we are not quite fit.
+It is slowly getting bright, it is drizzling, and the temperature is about 8° celsius.
+We both slept really bad, and despite lots of coffee, we are not quite fit.

 From Hochneukirch, a small village near Mönchengladbach, we first drive through our usual training routes to Eschweiler.
-It goes uphill tendency and the wind comes from the front.
+It goes uphill tendency, and the wind comes from the front.

 The Vennbahnradweg is the “longest transborder, contiguous bike and hiking trail in Europe on disused railway tracks” (StaedteRegionAachen)

 It is eight AM when we finally arrive on the Vennbahn.
-From now on it goes off the busy roads without traffic lights and other obstacles to Luxembourg.
+From now on, it goes off the busy roads without traffic lights and other obstacles to Luxembourg.

 Kilometer 160.
-Troisvierges, the end of the Vennbahnweg and our lunch stop is very close.
+Troisvierges, the end of the Vennbahnweg, and our lunch stop is very close.
 Full of anticipation for a good portion of noodles, we check the map … only to find out that we chose the wrong turn 40 kilometers ago!

-We just want to get off the bike, into the warmth and finally get some real food.
+We just want to get off the bike, into the warmth, and finally get some real food.
 My dad, who was waiting for us in Troisvierges, found a great restaurant that opened up a bit longer for us.

 We strengthen ourselves with spaghetti carbonara and lasagna.
 There is also alcohol-free beer with sprite.
 “Panache” is the name of the drink here.

-We motivate ourselves by the fact that from now on the route tendentially goes downhill and that we will mainly have tailwinds all the way home.
+We motivate ourselves by the fact that from now on, the route tendentially goes downhill and that we will mainly have tailwinds all the way home.

-Despite our high speed, it is getting dark and we are still more than 30 kilometers away from home.
+Despite our high speed, it is getting dark, and we are still more than 30 kilometers away from home.

-The legs are still feeling good and we agree that we could go on for a few more kilometers.
+The legs are still feeling good, and we agree that we could go on for a few more kilometers.

-Next goal 400 kilometer!?
+Next goal 400 kilometers!?